 8 Healthy Muffin Recipes for School Lunches

 Muffins are always in my boy’s school lunches as I love that you can make them ahead, freeze them, and just pop them into their lunch box where they will defrost and be perfect and fluffy by the time it gets to morning tea time.
 Plus when you make them yourself at home, you know exactly what ingredients are going into your child’s lunch.
-Some shop bought muffins are frighteningly full of sugar, so make these recipes in bulk, and freeze them for later!READ MORE 6 Crafty Things To Do Over Easter
+Some shop bought muffins are frighteningly full of sugar, so make these recipes in bulk, and freeze them for later!READ MORE 10 BEST Outdoor Christmas Gifts for Kids

 The secret ingredient in these muffins (well not so secret) is the zucchini.
 It makes them delicious and moist, even if you do freeze them!